onnlucky/hotel/readme.txt

 # syntax design

 Must be able to not type parens all the time.
-So you kan skip them for the "primary" expressions and for blocks.
+So you can skip them for the "primary" expressions and for blocks.
 Especially for the primary expressions, you should be able to insert a primary expression to the left of it and it should mean the same thing:

-all run the initial statment unchanged fac 10 print fac 10 sometimes print fact 10
+all run the initial statement unchanged fac 10 print fac 10 sometimes print fact 10